trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 TriBITS Repository Core Variables .................................

-The following local variables are defined automatically by TriBITS before processing a given TriBITS repositories files (e.g. ``PackagesList.cmake``, ``TPLsList.cmake``, etc.):
+The following temporary local variables are defined automatically by TriBITS before processing a given TriBITS repository's files (e.g. ``PackagesList.cmake``, ``TPLsList.cmake``, etc.):

   ``REPOSITORY_NAME``

     The name of the current TriBITS repository.
+This name will be the repository name listed in
+    `<projectDir>/cmake/ExtraRepositoriesList.cmake`_ file or if this
+    repository directory is the project base directory, ``REPOSITORY_NAME`` will be set to ``${PROJECT_NAME}``.

   ``REPOSITORY_DIR``

-    Path of the current Repository relative to the Project directory.
-This is typically just the repository name but can be an arbitrary directory if specified through a ``ExtraRepositoriesList.cmake`` file.
+    Path of the current Repository *relative* to the Project's base source directory `${PROJECT_NAME}_SOURCE_DIR`_..
+This is typically just the repository name but can be an arbitrary directory if specified through the `<projectDir>/cmake/ExtraRepositoriesList.cmake`_ file.

-The following base project-scope local variables are available once the list of TriBITS repositories are defined:
+The following project-scope (non-cache) local variables are set once the list of TriBITS repositories is processed and before any of the repository's files are processed:

   ``${REPOSITORY_NAME}_SOURCE_DIR``

-    The absolute path to the base of a given Repository source directory.
+    The absolute path to the base of a given TriBITS Repository's source directory.
 CMake code, for example in a packages's ``CMakeLists.txt`` file, typically refers to this by the raw name like ``RepoX_SOURCE_DIR``.
-This makes such CMake code independent of where the various TriBITS repos are in relation to each other or the Project.
+    This makes such CMake code independent of where the various TriBITS repos are in relation to each other or the TriBITS Project (but does hard-code the repository name which is not ideal).

   ``${REPOSITORY_NAME}_BINARY_DIR``

-    The absolute path to the base of a given Repository binary directory.
+    The absolute path to the base of a given TriBITS Repository's binary directory.
 CMake code, for example in packages, refer to this by the raw name like ``RepoX_SOURCE_DIR``.
 This makes such CMake code independent of where the various TriBITS repos are in relation to each other or the Project.

 TriBITS Package
 +++++++++++++++

 A TriBITS Package:

+* Is the fundamental TriBITS structural unit of software partitioning and aggregation.
+* Must have a unique package name (``PACKAGE_NAME``) that is globally unique (see `Globally unique TriBITS package names`_).
-* Typically defines a set of libraries and/or header files and/or executables and/or tests with CMake build targets for building these and exports the list of include directories, libraries, and targets that are created (along with CMake dependencies).
+* Typically defines a set of libraries and/or header files and/or executables and/or tests with CMake build targets for building these for which TriBITS exports the list of include directories, libraries, and targets that are created (along with CMake dependencies).
 * Is declared in its parent repository's `<repoDir>/PackagesList.cmake`_ file.
-* Defines dependencies on `upstream`_ TPLs and/or other SE packages by just naming the dependencies in the file `<packageDir>/cmake/Dependencies.cmake`_..
+* Declares dependencies on `upstream`_ TPLs and/or other SE packages by just naming the dependencies in the file `<packageDir>/cmake/Dependencies.cmake`_.
-* Can optionally have subpackages listed in the argument ``SUBPACKAGES_DIRS_CLASSIFICATIONS_OPTREQS`` to `TRIBITS_PACKAGE_DEFINE_DEPENDENCIES()`_.
+* Can optionally have subpackages listed in the argument `SUBPACKAGES_DIRS_CLASSIFICATIONS_OPTREQS`_ to the macro call `TRIBITS_PACKAGE_DEFINE_DEPENDENCIES()`_.
-* Is the fundamental unit of software partitioning and aggregation and must have a unique package name that is globally unique (see `Globally unique TriBITS package names`_).
 * Is the unit of testing as driven by `TRIBITS_CTEST_DRIVER()`_ and displayed on CDash.

 .. _Globally unique TriBITS package names:

-**WARNING:** As noted above, one must be very careful to pick package names that will be globally unique not only within its defined repository but also across all SE packages in all TriBITS repositories that ever might be cobbled together into a single Tribits (meta) project!
-Choosing the package name is the single most important decision when it comes to defining TriBITS packages.
-Do not pick names like "Debug" or "StandardUtils" that have a high chance of clashing with other sloppy project development teams.
+**WARNING:** As noted above, one must be very careful to pick **globally unique TriBITS package names**.
+This name must be unique not only within its defined TriBITS repository but also across all SE packages in all TriBITS repositories that ever might be cobbled together into a single TriBITS (meta) project!
+Choosing a good package name is the single most important decision when it comes to defining a TriBITS package.
+One must be careful **not** to pick names like "Debug" or "StandardUtils" that have a high chance of clashing with poorly named TriBITS packages from other TriBITS repositories.

 For more details on the definition of a TriBITS Package (or subpackage), see: